eoncarlyle/januaryplayground/README.md

 - I don't think that the non-market `OrderTypes` need to include prices given that they will be reflected elsewhere
 - A user's portfolio includes both `positions` and `pending_orders`: an order request or order cancelation converts between the two
   - However: only _sell_ orders in `pending_orders` are part of the portfolio
+- All orders will need to have time recorded in order to respect FIFO ordering

 ## Previous Topic Notes